cannicombustiva/understand-javascript/scopes-clousure-hoisting/scopes-closure-hoisting.md

 the declaration of ``variable = 20`` goes on top of our global scope.
 ``window`` is the global object, in which there are our custom functions (with their local scope).

+> **ProTip:** Every variable and function declared inside window object is readable everywhere in the code..

 ```js
 window.variable;             //  global scope
 window.variable = 10         //  global scope